ashfaqnisar/OCR/README.md

 As, provided in problem statement the data recieved from the OCR should be sent to a digital form.
 So, we started working on building the frontend for the project
 >**Note**: Later on in the call with exact sciences, was verified that they just need an pure API.
 But, until then, we had already built the frontend!

 Coming to the front-end, we created a dashboard from which the user can upload the scanned files to the API which would then be processed and results will be provided to the user  in a digital form.
 The user can also update the data from the digital form.
+In the dashboard, the users can also see the different statistics about the number of forms which are processed.

 ## Milestones